yakavetsiv/ac-bo-hackathon.github.io/projects.md

 - Dimmery, D., Bakshy, E., & Sekhon, J. (2019).
 Shrinkage Estimators in Online Experiments. arXiv. https://doi.org/10.48550/ARXIV.1904.12918
 ```

-If the submission instructions from above are daunting, you are welcome to submit your project proposal by email to [mailto:sterling.baird@utoronto.ca](sterling.baird@utoronto.ca).
+If the submission instructions from above are daunting, you are welcome to submit your project proposal by email to sterling.baird@utoronto.ca.
 Please include "AC BO Hackathon Project Proposal" in the subject line.
 We will create the project file and corresponding pull request for you.

 [faq]: {{ site.baseurl }}{% link faq.md %}